 Superficial spreading melanoma:

-- Most common form of melanoma
+- Most common melanoma type

 - About 70% of cases